Delivering Human Kindness for 25 years

-Holiday Express visits more than 90 organizations every year between mid-November and Christmas Eve, bringing its unique brand of music, food, presents, hope and joy and much more to those in need of the gift of human kindness.
+Holiday Express will visit 100 organizations in 2017 from early November right up until Christmas Eve, bringing its unique brand of music, food, presents, hope and joy and much more to those in need of the gift of human kindness.

 Our programs strive to affirm the human dignity of all individuals.
 The criteria is simple: Holiday Express delivers to the source of the greatest human hardship.